 A tax return reports income and earnings to the Internal Revenue Service (IRS).
-Filing one allows taxpayers to claim various deductions to reduce their taxable income to the least amount possible.
+Filing one allows taxpayers to claim various deductions to reduce their taxable income to the lowest amount possible.

 Definition and Examples of Tax Returns

-You might find that you have to attach additional forms known as schedules to your Form 1040 tax return if your sources of income or claimed deductions are other than very basic.
+You might find that you have to attach additional forms, known as "schedules," to your Form 1040 tax return if your sources of income or claimed deductions are other than very basic.
 Examples of this kind of income include gambling winnings or unemployment compensation.
-Some forms are lettered schedules, such as Schedule A which is used for itemizing deductions.
-There are additionally three numbered schedules as of tax year 2020:
+Some forms are lettered schedules, such as Schedule A, which is used for itemizing deductions.
+As of tax year 2020, there are three numbered schedules that are available for your 2021 filing as well:

-- Schedule 3: Lets you claim any tax credits that don’t have their own dedicated lines or boxes on the Form 1040
+- Schedule 3: Lets you claim any tax credits that don’t have their own dedicated lines or boxes on Form 1040.

 How Does a Tax Return Work?

 Form 1040 calculates the amount you personally owe in income tax, taking various factors into consideration.
-Your total tax owed will depend on your filing status, and how much you’ve already paid to the IRS during the tax year.
+Your total tax owed will depend on your filing status and how much you’ve already paid to the IRS during the tax year.
 Employed individuals have income taxes withheld from their paychecks, and their employers forward that money to the government on their behalf.
-Self-employed individuals—those who are the sole proprietor of a business or are a freelance worker—are required to make estimated quarterly tax payments during the year as they bring in earnings.
+Self-employed individuals—those who are the sole proprietor of a business or are freelance workers—are required to make estimated quarterly tax payments throughout the year as they bring in earnings.